-This is the fastest, most secure, and environmentally-friendly means to transmit your official transcript.
+This is the fastest, most secure, and environmentally-friendly way to transmit your official transcript.
 After the request is processed, your transcript will be emailed to the designated recipient.
 The typical delivery time of an electronic transcript is less than twenty-four hours.
-Before submitting this request, please verify that the designated recipient will accept an official, electronic PDF copy of your transcript via email.
-The transcript link for the requestor has a 30-day time limit; once the transcript is downloaded, there is no expiration date.
+Before submitting this request, please verify that the document will be accepted electronically, electronic PDF copy of your transcript via email.
+The transcript link for the requestor has a 30-day time limit; the transcript is downloaded, there is no expiration date.
 Unlimited views are permitted.

-Your transcript will be available for pick-up in the Office of the Registrar and Academic Services, O’Hara Hall, 302 Jefferson Avenue, two business days after the request is processed.
+Your Transcript will be available for pick-up at the Office of the Registrar and Academic Services, O'Hara Hall, 302 Jefferson Avenue, two business days after the request is processed.

-Transcripts will not be issued to persons with holds on their records.
-If you have a hold on your record, you will be provided with contact information for the office that manages the hold indicator.
+Transcripts will not be held with their records.
+If you have a hold on your record, you will be provided with contact information for the office.
 All holds must be cleared before a transcript request can be processed.

-If you need special service or more information, please call the Office of the Registrar and Academic Services at 570-941-7721 or email firstname.lastname@example.org.
+If you need more information, please call the Office of the Registrar and Academic Services at 570-941-7721 or email email@example.com .

-Access your unofficial transcript online through the University intranet portal at http://my.scranton.edu.
+Current students may access unofficial transcripts through the University intranet portal at http://my.scranton.edu .
 Log in using your University of Scranton Royal ID and my.scranton password.
 Then do the following: